 - Add the former primary machine back to the data store as the standby machine.

-Log in to the ArcGIS Server Administrator Directory as the ArcGIS Server site administrator and go to a specific machine to use any of the following commands to change the status of a data store machine:
+Sign in to the ArcGIS Server Administrator Directory for the hosting server as the ArcGIS Server site administrator and go to a specific machine to use any of the following commands to change the status of a data store machine: